 A deck is similar to a patio in that it provides a relaxing seating area, but decks can be on the ground or elevated.
 Decks are ideal for backyards with uneven terrain, for homes with back doors that would otherwise require stairs or for anyone who simply wants a better view.
 While building a DIY deck is entirely possible, many people aren't quite up to the challenge, especially if the deck is large and/or high above the ground.

-Design considerations: Decks higher than 30 inches tall are generally required to have a guard rail.
+Design considerations: Decks higher than 30 inches tall are generally required to have a handrail.
 Beyond that, you'll need to think about what type of materials to use, how large to make it and what shape it should be.
 Choosing a decking material is a big decision, and there are numerous options, ranging from traditional woods to wood composites to plastic and even aluminum.

 About the process: The simplest ground-level deck is a freestanding version that is not attached to the house, thus greatly simplifying construction.
 These can be supported by concrete blocks or deck blocks placed on a gravel base.
 Decks that attach to the house must have frost-proof footings or piers so the deck doesn't rise and fall when the ground freezes and thaws.
 All decks include a frame made of joists (similar to the floor joists inside a home) covered with decking boards.
 Elevated decks include a series of vertical posts and typically have one or more heavy beams that support the joists.